Financial Services (Implementation of Legislation) Bill [HL]

 Groups Affected

-• Financial institutions: Banks, investment firms, and other financial service providers will be directly affected by the new regulations, needing to adapt their operations accordingly.
+- Financial institutions: Banks, investment firms, and other financial institutions will be subject to the adapted regulations, potentially impacting their operations and compliance costs.

-• Regulators (Bank of England, Prudential Regulation Authority, Financial Conduct Authority): Will be responsible for enforcing the new regulations.
+- Regulators: The Bank of England, Prudential Regulation Authority, and Financial Conduct Authority will be involved in enforcing the new regulations.

 Powered by nyModel